syncfusion-content/blazor-docs/blazor/tooltip/getting-started.md

 # Getting Started with Blazor Tooltip Component

-This section briefly explains how to include a `Tooltip` in your Blazor Server-Side application.
+This section briefly explains how to include a `Tooltip` in the Blazor Server-Side application.
 Refer to the [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019 page](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) for the introduction and configuring the common specifications.

-To get start quickly with Blazor Tooltip, you can check on this video
+To get start quickly with the Blazor Tooltip, check on this video.

 {% youtube
 "youtube:https://www.youtube.com/watch?v=Lzpm6x6TXO8"%}

 ## Importing Syncfusion Blazor component in the application

-You can use any one of the below standards to install the Syncfusion Blazor library in your application.
+Any one of the below standards can be used to install the Syncfusion Blazor library in the application.

 ### Using Syncfusion Blazor Individual NuGet Packages [New standard]